Debby Herbenick

-Herbenick served as president of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) from 2016 to 2018 and is an AASECT-certified sexuality educator.
+Herbenick is the president of the International Academy of Sex Research and previously served as president of the American Association of Sexuality Educators, Counselors, and Therapists (AASECT) from 2016 to 2018.
+She is also an AASECT-certified sexuality educator.
 She is a recipient of the IU SPH 2021 Outstanding Senior Researcher Award, Indiana University's 2018 Outstanding Faculty Collaborative Research Award, and the 2020 AASECT Professional Standard of Excellence Award.
 Herbenick was honored in 2018 as a Fellow of the Society for the Scientific Study of Sexuality and in 2021 as one of the University of Minnesota's 50 Distinguished Sexual and Gender Revolutionaries.
 Additionally, she is co-producer on the Emmy-nominated documentary Hot Girls Wanted.

 Research

-Herbenick has published more than 200 scientific papers in peer-reviewed journals and is one of the leading experts on the study of sexual behavior in the United States.
-She has published research related to population-level trends in sexual behavior, vulvar health, genital self-image, women's and men's sexual behavior, - exercise-induced orgasm (also known as the coregasm), condoms, lubricants, and sexual enhancement products.
+Herbenick has published more than 210 scientific papers in peer-reviewed journals and is one of the leading experts on the study of sexual behavior in the United States.
+She has been described in the New York Times as "one of the foremost researchers on American sexual behavior" and on CNN as "one of the country's most credible sources of accurate scientific information when it comes to sexuality."

+Dr. Herbenick has published research related to population-level trends in sexual behavior, sexual consent, vulvar health, genital self-image, women's and men's sexual behavior, - exercise-induced orgasm (also known as the coregasm), condoms, lubricants, and sexual enhancement products.
 Herbenick has spoken on these and other sexuality and relationship topics at a number of colleges, universities, and national and international conferences.
 She regularly teaches research and human sexuality classes at Indiana University.

 Herbenick leads the National Survey of Sexual Health and Behavior, an award-winning U.S. nationally representative probability study of sex in the United States, with multiple waves conducted from 2009 to the present day.
 She is the Director of the Center for Sexual Health Promotion in the School of Public Health-Bloomington at Indiana University in Bloomington.